Mozu/base-blank-theme/README.md

 ## Theme Development Best Practices

-*   Use the `references/core5` directory as a reference.
-The theme you're building inherits from the Core5 base theme by default.
-For each file you discover you need to override, copy the Core5 version from your `references/core5` folder and into the corresponding location in your own theme.
+*   Use the `references/core6` directory as a reference.
+The theme you're building inherits from the Core6 base theme by default.
+For each file you discover you need to override, copy the Core6 version from your `references/core6` folder and into the corresponding location in your own theme.

-*   Use the `references/core4` directory as a reference.
-If you're experienced building themes on Core4, you can use the side-by-side Core4 and Core5 directories to compare and contrast for relevant Core5 changes.
+*   Use the `references/core4` and `references/core5` directory as references.
+If you're experienced building themes on Core4 or Core5, you can use the side-by-side Core directories to compare and contrast for relevant Core6 changes.

 *   You should regularly synchronize your theme with the Mozu Dev Center.
 The build tools help you by automatically checking your scripts for common errors, then building a named and tagged zipfile for you to upload.
 If you have installed the build tools, the basic command you can run to do this is `grunt`.